Pripyat (Prypiat) is an abandoned city located in Kiev region of Ukraine. It is standing on the Pripyat River, near the border with Belarus.

 It was the home city for people who were working at Chernobyl Nuclear Power Plant - one of the largest nuclear power plants in Europe.

 Direct distance between Pripyat and Kiev is only 94 km.
 The distance by roads is about 127 km.

-Chernobyl disaster region
+The map of Chernobyl disaster region

-Pripyat was founded on February 4th, 1970.
-The main reason for the city foundation was construction and further exploitation of Chernobyl nuclear power plant.
+Pripyat was founded on February 4, 1970.
+The main reason for the city foundation was the construction and further exploitation of Chernobyl nuclear power plant.

-The population of the city was 47,500 (in November 1985), it was the last census held before evacuation.
+The population was 47,500 (November 1985).
+It was the last census held before evacuation.
 Originally, Pripyat was planned to be the home for 75,000-78,000 people.

 Radiation hotspots resulting from the Chernobyl nuclear plant accident